AlexandreBarbier/Unswash/README.md

 }
 ```

+#### Show Picker
-After this step you can use the UI we created for you
+After this step you can use the UI we created for you which look like this :
 ![](/assets/IMG_2498.PNG)

-#### Show Picker
 ```swift
 UnswashPhotoViewController.picker().present(in: self, quality: .regular) { image, url in DispatchQueue.main.async {